keepthrifty/keepthrifty.github.io/_posts/2016-05-08-how-much-car-can-you-afford.md

 I love my friends too but building your life around the exceptions ties up your money in places you can't recover it from.

-How many Uber rides would it take to make up the price difference between a subcompact and a full-blown SUV?
+How many [Uber rides][uber-link] would it take to make up the price difference between a subcompact and a full-blown SUV?
 Don't forget to throw in the total cost of owning the car (maintenance and fuel economy).

 You have a better job for that money - don't tie it up!